 It really is that simple.
 And we want to teach more companies about how they can get these kinds of results quickly and easily as well.

-If you’re interested in learning more, let me know (I love to facilitate these sessions).
+If you’re interested in learning more, let us know (We love to facilitate these sessions).
 We happily facilitate sessions like this and others that promote stronger team alignment and help to solve your organization’s most pressing issues, whether you already know what they are or not.
 You can read about them and learn more on our Corporate Education page.
 And if you want to learn more about Lightning Decision Jams, you can check out AJ and Smart’s overview video right here:

 The other result from a successful LDJ?